|Table of Contents||Introduction|

 1800s – 1900s

 East Hampton church death records, which may be incomplete for the Montaukett, indicate that 14 of 39 Native deaths between 1825 and 1879 were of consumption, with the deceased ranging from 11 months to 58 years.
-This documentary record is captured visually in the sketches of the deathbeds of Stephen and David Pharaoh by Tile Club artists which appeared in several national illustrated newspapers of the 1870s.
-One of the Club members, Winslow Homer, made this sketch of David Pharaoh in 1874, and another, W.O.
-Douglas, created this life mask and carving of him, the leader of the Montaukett.1
+A documentary record captured visually in the sketches of the deathbeds of Stephen and David Pharaoh by Tile Club artists which appeared in several national illustrated newspapers of the 1870s.
+One of the Club members, Winslow Homer, made a sketch of David Pharaoh in 1874, and another, W.O.
+Douglas, created a life mask and carving of him, the leader of the Montaukett.
+1

 State Court Judicial Genocide

-104 years ago, New York State Supreme Court Judge Abel Blackmar ruled in the case, Pharaoh v.
+Around 1906, New York State Supreme Court Judge Abel Blackmar ruled in the case, Pharaoh v.
 Benson that the Montaukett Indian Nation was “extinct.”
 This has stood as New York State law since that time.
 Many legal scholars and historians have issued opinions that the Blackmar ruling was deficient on several fronts.
-In a recent lawsuit involving two Montauk Point motels, the judge stated that the Blackmar decision, 1910 was “questionable.”
+In a recent lawsuit involving two Montauk Point motels, the judge stated that the Blackmar decision in 1910 was “questionable.”
 The Montaukett Indian Nation is rightfully questioning the Blackmar ruling, which was essentially judicial genocide.
 The last paragraph of Blackmar’s ruling stated:

 Soon after the American Revolution, several Montaukett families followed Samson Occom, the Mohegan missionary, to join his Christian Indian community at Brothertown in central New York State.
 The rest remained at Montauk until Arthur Benson, a wealthy developer from Brooklyn, conspired to evict them from their homeland.